-You must visit the Federal Work Study Coordinator to see if your award can be increased.
-If you earn all of your FWS award, do not continue to work.
-You cannot continue to work without the permission of the FWS Coordinator.
-Your supervisor does not have the authority to increase your award.
-The FWS Coordinator must review your cost of education to see if it is possible to increase your award.
+The student must visit the Federal Work Study Coordinator in the Financial Aid Office to verify if the FWS award can be increased.
+Students who have earned their entire FWS award, may not continue to work.
+A student's supervisor does not have the authority to increase the FWS award, so the student cannot continue to work without the permission of the FWS coordinator.
+The FWS Coordinator must review the student's cost of attendance to determine if it is possible to increase the award.

-What happens if a student does not earn all of the Work Study award?
+What happens if a student does not earn all of her/his Work Study award?

-You can only be paid for the hours you have worked.
-If you do not earn your entire FWS award before the end of the academic year, the unearned portion of the award is returned to the program.
-It cannot be rolled over to the next academic year.
+Students will only be paid for the hours worked.
+If a student does not earn their entire FWS award before the end of the academic year, the unearned portion of the award is returned to the FWS program; these funds cannot be rolled over to the next academic year.

-Yes, they are taxable according to federal and state labor regulations.
-However, FWS earnings are not included in the calculation of your eligibility for financial aid.
+Yes, FWS earnings are taxable according to federal and state labor regulations.
+However, FWS earnings are not included in the calculation of eligibility for financial aid.

-Is a student required to report FWS earnings to the unemployment office if they are currently receiving benefits?
+Is a student required to report FWS earnings to the unemployment office if they are currently receiving unemployment benefits?

-The New York State Department of Labor requires that you must notify your local unemployment office that you are working on the FWS program.
-It is illegal to collect unemployment benefits and work on the FWS program.
+The New York State Department of Labor requires that a student must notify his/her local unemployment office if working under the FWS program.
+It is illegal to collect unemployment benefits and work under the FWS program.